GRIP FAQs

 When is Registration?

-• Virtual course registration will begin at 1 PM Eastern Standard Time
+• all course registration will begin at 1 PM Eastern Standard Time

 What should I expect at registration?